Meercat33/three-cannon-boilerplate/README.md

 + Note: the bin locations may be different for Rollup and Serve so change that command to suit your needs.

 ## Dependencies
-+ run `npm i three rollup rollup-plugin-terser @rollup/plugin-node-resolve cannon-es` in your terminal
++ run `npm i three rollup rollup-plugin-terser @rollup/plugin-node-resolve cannon-es serve` in your terminal

 ## Finally...
 *Run `npm start` to serve the webpage locally. (default- `http://localhost:3000`)*